riadjoseph/royal-giraffe/src/pages/about.md

         description: |
           It's a mindset thing, but also experience, methods and results.
         image: images/my-profile-webforgood.jpg
-      - title: Why should you work with us
+      - title: A little background
         description: >-
           Word.
 But good **code** _can_ solve a lots of problems, too.
 New _and_ old.
 That’s why we help beginners get started with web development